-If you choose decreasing cover the amount of cover will reduce during the period of cover and is often used to help protect a repayment mortgage.
+If you choose decreasing cover the amount of cover will reduce during the period of cover and is often used to help protect a business loan or commercial mortgage.

 What happens to premiums?

 You can choose to have:

 - guaranteed premiums - which means they'll stay the same unless you make changes to your policy. - reviewable premiums, which we explain more below.